justvicthor/Early_Alzheimer_Detection_DL/README.md

 > *Note: Figure shows a placeholder representation of the deep learning architecture.*

 The model architecture consists of:
-- Multiple 3D convolutional blocks with batch normalization and ReLU activations
+- Multiple 3D convolutional blocks with normalization steps and ReLU activations
-- Dropout for regularization
 - Fully connected layers for classification
 - Cross-entropy loss optimized with Adam